specsolutions/specsync-for-tfs-documentation/getting-started/getting-started-cucumber.md

 To turn the Test Cases into a living documentation, you can also publish test results of the scenarios connected to the Test Cases.

-For that you need to execute the tests and use the [publish-test-result command](../reference/command-line-reference/publish-test-results-command.md) of SpecSync to publish these results to Azure DevOps.
+For that you need to execute the tests and use the [publish-test-results command](../reference/command-line-reference/publish-test-results-command.md) of SpecSync to publish these results to Azure DevOps.
 SpecSync supports several test result file formats and BDD tools.
 The list of currently supported tools can be found on the [Compatibility](../reference/compatibility.md#supported-test-result-formats) page.

 {% hint style="info" %}
 The list of supported formats are constantly growing and you can also create a SpecSync plugin to support your own test result format.